kiegroup/droolsjbpm-build-bootstrap/README.md

 Running the build
 -----------------

-Running the RHBA community projects build could differ in according to your purpose, which can be summarized in either *single project build* or *set of RHBA projects build*.
+Running the RHBA community stream build could differ in according to the purpose, which can be summarized in either *single project build* or *RHBA stream build*.

 ### **Single project:**